DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 Most common position in a pipelineBefore a Generator

-Mandatory init variables"template": A list of ChatMessage objects.
+Mandatory init variables"template": A list of ChatMessage objects or a special string template.
 Needs to be provided either during init or run.

 Mandatory run variables“**kwargs”: Any strings that should be used to render the prompt template.
 See Variables section for more details.